-All of our silent retreat weekend and weekday retreats are based on The Spiritual Exercises of St. Ignatius Loyola which are the foundation of Ignatian Spirituality.
+All of our silent retreat weekend and weekday retreats are based on The Spiritual Exercises of St. Ignatius of Loyola, which are the foundation of Ignatian Spirituality.
 They are intended to help people find God more deeply in the world in which they live by becoming completely aware of God’s presence in their life through reflection, prayer and contemplation.
 The retreat fosters a type of prayer that as Ignatius proposes allows, “the Creator to deal directly with the creature, and the creature directly with the Creator.”
 Every retreat is led by an experienced retreat director who will offer a series of points for prayer during the weekend.
-Daily opportunities for Mass, Confession, Adoration of the Blessed Sacrament and Spiritual Direction are also available during the retreat.
-There is also time for quiet walks on the grounds, Stations of the Cross and time for silent prayer outdoors or in the Sts.
-Isidore and Maria Chapel on the hill.
+Daily opportunities for Mass, Confession, Adoration of the Blessed Sacrament, and Spiritual Direction are available during the retreat.
+There is also time for private prayer in one of our Chapels or outdoor prayer shelters, enjoying the beauty of the grounds, hiking the Stations of the Cross path, or simply taking a nap in your room.

 When do Broom Tree Silent Retreats start and end?

 Check in begins Thursday at 6:00 p.m. the day of the retreat.
 Dinner is served at 6:30 p.m.
 The retreat ends at 2:00 or 3:00 p.m. on Sunday.

 What does it cost to attend a retreat?